Sofia1368/homeless-project/README.md

 </nav>

 <section id="visual">
-    <h2>Visual Media: <em>Lead Me Home</em></h2>
+    <h2>Lead Me Home</h2>
     <img src="https://via.placeholder.com/800x400?text=Lead+Me+Home" alt="Lead Me Home Documentary">
-    <p><strong>Description:</strong> <em>Lead Me Home</em> is a short documentary focusing on individuals experiencing homelessness in major U.S. cities.
-It combines striking visuals, personal interviews, and haunting silence to highlight the emotional and systemic aspects of homelessness.</p>
-    <p><strong>Response:</strong> The film made me see homelessness as deeply personal and systemic.
-Stories of fear and isolation, juxtaposed with stark visuals, emphasized inequalities.
-It inspired me to bring the human aspect of homelessness to my project.</p>
-    <p><a href="https://www.netflix.com/title/81405666" target="_blank">Watch Lead Me Home on Netflix</a></p>
+    <p><em>Lead Me Home</em> is a short documentary that focuses on the lives of people experiencing homelessness in cities like Los Angeles, San Francisco, and Seattle.
+It combines visually stunning footage with personal interviews to tell the stories of those who are often overlooked by society.
+The documentary doesn’t rely on narration; instead, it allows the voices and experiences of the homeless to shine through.
+One of the most impactful aspects of the film is the way it contrasts the opulence of big cities with the harsh realities of living without a home, showing the audience the stark inequalities that exist.
+Watching this film was an emotional experience for me.
+I felt a deep sense of empathy for the individuals sharing their stories and also frustration about the lack of support systems for those in need.
+The visuals of tent-lined streets and the intimate interviews made the issue feel so much more real.
+I couldn’t help but wonder how our society has let things get to this point and what we can do to make things better.
+This documentary fits perfectly into my project because it offers a human perspective on homelessness.
+It highlights not just the struggles but also the resilience of people facing these challenges.
+After watching it, I felt inspired to bring more awareness to the personal side of homelessness in my work, as I believe it’s important to remind people that this isn’t just a problem; it’s about real lives and stories.</p>
 </section>

 <section id="nonfiction">
-    <h2>Non-Fiction: <em>On the Way Home Podcast</em> (Prevention Episode)</h2>
+    <h2>On the Way Home Podcast</h2>
     <img src="https://via.placeholder.com/800x400?text=On+The+Way+Home+Podcast" alt="On the Way Home Podcast">
-    <p><strong>Description:</strong> The <em>On the Way Home</em> podcast is a series that explores housing and homelessness in-depth, often focusing on systemic solutions.
-The episode about prevention is particularly powerful because it highlights strategies to stop homelessness before it happens.</p>
-    <p><strong>Response:</strong> The episode changed how I think about homelessness, emphasizing prevention as a sustainable solution.
-Examples of early interventions, like rental assistance, inspired me to explore prevention strategies in my project.</p>
-    <p><a href="https://onthewayhome.buzzsprout.com/" target="_blank">Listen to the Podcast Episode</a></p>
+    <p>The <em>On the Way Home</em> podcast explores housing and homelessness issues, and the episode about prevention really stood out to me.
+It focuses on strategies to stop homelessness before it starts, such as providing financial assistance to families at risk of eviction and improving access to affordable housing.
+What I appreciated about this episode was how it explained the systemic causes of homelessness in a way that was easy to understand.
+The guest speakers also shared real-life examples of programs that have successfully reduced homelessness through prevention.
+Listening to this episode made me think about how much more effective it is to invest in prevention than to address homelessness once it has already occurred.
+For example, the podcast highlighted how a small amount of financial assistance at the right time can prevent a family from losing their home, which is not only more humane but also more cost-effective in the long run.
+This changed my perspective because I had always thought of shelters and rehousing as the main solutions to homelessness.
+Now I see that prevention is equally, if not more, important.
+This episode fits into my project by offering a proactive perspective on homelessness.
+It challenges the idea that homelessness is inevitable and shows that, with the right strategies, it can be prevented.
+I was inspired to include prevention-focused solutions in my project to show that there is hope and that change is possible if we address the root causes of this issue.</p>
 </section>

 <section id="fiction">
-    <h2>Fiction: <em>The Hidden Homeless</em> by Tishani Doshi</h2>
+    <h2>The Hidden Homeless</h2>
     <img src="https://via.placeholder.com/800x400?text=The+Hidden+Homeless+by+Tishani+Doshi" alt="The Hidden Homeless Poem">
-    <p><strong>Description:</strong> This poem explores the hidden realities of homelessness, focusing on individuals who live in the shadows of society.
-It uses vivid imagery and metaphor to convey emotional and physical struggles.</p>
-    <p><strong>Response:</strong> The poem reminded me of the emotional and invisible side of homelessness.
-It made me reflect on how we often overlook people in need.
-Its powerful metaphors inspired me to use language in my project to evoke empathy.</p>
-    <p><a href="https://www.poetryfoundation.org/poems/152490/the-hidden-homeless" target="_blank">Read The Hidden Homeless by Tishani Doshi</a></p>
+    <p>Tishani Doshi’s poem <em>The Hidden Homeless</em> offers a haunting look at the emotional and physical toll of homelessness, especially for those who are not visibly homeless but still lack a stable place to call home.
+The poem uses powerful imagery and metaphor to convey the struggles of people who are often overlooked.
+For example, phrases like “the sky opens like a wound” paint a vivid picture of vulnerability and loss.
+Reading this poem made me think about how society defines homelessness and how many people don’t fit the typical stereotype but are still suffering.
+It also made me reflect on how easy it is to ignore the struggles of others when they are not immediately visible.
+This poem was both moving and thought-provoking, and it inspired me to look deeper into the emotional side of homelessness for my project.
+It reminded me that homelessness isn’t just about not having a roof over your head; it’s also about losing your sense of identity, stability, and belonging.
+This poem fits into my project by providing an artistic and emotional perspective on homelessness.
+It contrasts with the other texts I’ve chosen, which are more focused on systemic and visual elements, and adds a layer of depth to my understanding of the issue.
+I hope to capture some of the same empathy and awareness in my own work that Doshi’s poem evokes so beautifully.</p>
 </section>

 <footer>